Difegue/DoujinSoft/README.md

 ```
 Drop the WAR into your tomcat webapps directory to start deployment.
 The .mio files you put in the data directory's "mio" subfolder should be consumed and added to the database.
+(This part might take a little time, benchmarks show a ~5 minutes deploy time for 2000 .mio files.)
 You can then access the Webapp and check everything's working.

 ## More screenshots